adaptivecomputing/plugins-gradle/moab-sdk/README.md

 createTranslator | Subproject | Creates the directory structure and file for the `TRANSLATORNAME`, just as it does for "createPlugin". createComponent | Subproject | Creates the directory structure and file for the `COMPONENTNAME`, just as it does for "createPlugin".
 The annotations are also added to the class (and comments to automatically inject other components). upload | Subproject | Uploads the specified plugin project(s) as a JAR file (with POST /rest/plugin-types) to the MWS instance pointed to by the settings in the `gradle.properties` file.
-See the `gradle.properties` bullet point below for more details. generateTestInstances | Subproject | Creates plugin instances (with POST /rest/plugins) for each instance defined in the project's `instances.groovy` file.
-See the `instances.groovy` bullet point below for more details. test | Subproject | Runs the Spock and JUnit tests for the project located in src/test/groovy and src/test/java.
+See the `gradle.properties` bullet point below for more details. generateTestInstances | Subproject | Creates plugin instances (with POST /rest/plugins) for each instance defined in the project's `test-instances.groovy` file.
+See the `test-instances.groovy` bullet point below for more details. test | Subproject | Runs the Spock and JUnit tests for the project located in src/test/groovy and src/test/java.
 See "Testing" below for more details.

 Examples: